Fuse (electrical): North America

 In North America, fuses were used in buildings wired before 1960.
 These Edison base fuses would screw into a fuse socket similar to Edison-base incandescent lamps.
 Ratings were 5, 10, 15, 20, 25, and 30 amperes.
 To prevent installation of fuses with an excessive current rating, later fuse boxes included rejection features in the fuse-holder socket, commonly known as Rejection Base (Type S fuses) which have smaller diameters that vary depending on the rating of the fuse.
 This means that fuses can only be replaced by the preset (Type S) fuse rating.
-This is a North American, tri-national standard (UL 4248-11; CAN/CSA-C22.2 NO. 4248.11-07 (R2012); and, NMX-J-009/4248/11-ANCE).
+This is a North American, tri-national standard (UL 4248–11; CAN/CSA-C22.2 NO. 4248.11-07 (R2012); and, NMX-J-009/4248/11-ANCE).
 Existing Edison fuse boards can easily be converted to only accept Rejection Base (Type S) fuses, by screwing-in a tamper-proof adapter.
 This adapter screws into the existing Edison fuse holder, and has a smaller diameter threaded hole to accept the designated Type S rated fuse.

 Some companies manufacture resettable miniature thermal circuit breakers, which screw into a fuse socket.
 Some installations use these Edison-base circuit breakers.
 However, any such breaker sold today does have one flaw.
 It may be installed in a circuit-breaker box with a door.
 If so, if the door is closed, the door may hold down the breaker's reset button.
 While in this state, the breaker is effectively useless: it does not provide any overcurrent protection.

 In the 1950s, fuses in new residential or industrial construction for branch circuit protection were superseded by low voltage circuit breakers.

 Fuses are widely used for protection of electric motor circuits; for small overloads, the motor protection circuit will open the controlling contactor automatically, and the fuse will only operate for short circuits or extreme overload.

 Coordination of fuses in series

 Where several fuses are connected in series at the various levels of a power distribution system, it is desirable to blow (clear) only the fuse (or other overcurrent device) electrically closest to the fault.
-This process is called "coordination" or "discrimination" and may require the time-current characteristics of two fuses to be plotted on a common current basis.
-Fuses are selected so that the minor branch fuse disconnects its circuit well before the supplying, major fuse starts to melt.
+This process is called "coordination" and may require the time-current characteristics of two fuses to be plotted on a common current basis.
+Fuses are selected so that the minor branch fuse disconnects its circuit well before the supplying, feeder fuse starts to melt.
 In this way, only the faulty circuit is interrupted with minimal disturbance to other circuits fed by a common supplying fuse.

 Where the fuses in a system are of similar types, simple rule-of-thumb ratios between ratings of the fuse closest to the load and the next fuse towards the source can be used.